 With her NCAA career complete and international experience under her belt, Hannis looks forward to sharing all of her hard-earned wisdom with participants at Fitter & Faster clinics – especially when it comes to turns and pullouts.

-“I want them remember that the key to improvement is to think outside the box and to remain open-minded and flexible when receiving instruction and making adjustments to their stroke,” she says, adding that the simple everyday act of getting out of the pool after practice improves technique.
-“This helps enforce a strong hold on the water during the catch and the pullout.”
+“I want them remember that the key to improvement is to think outside the box and to remain open-minded and flexible when receiving instruction and making adjustments to their stroke.
+The simple everyday act of pulling yourself out of the pool after practice improves technique: This helps enforce a strong hold on the water during the catch and the pullout.”

 Hannis reminds swimmers that there’s one aspect of the sport of which they should never lose sight: “It’s important to always remember to have fun; that’s going to be the key to your long-term success in the sport of swimming.”

 Learn how to sharpen critical aspects your strokes and turns at Molly Hannis’ next clinic!

 “Molly was an excellent teacher, effectively conveying within a few hours some technique elements that have been elusive for my daughter for couple seasons working with multiple coaches and teams.
 It was really quite amazing how breaking down technique into simple, seemingly too easy elements, paid off instantly in a form of suddenly improved technique.
 My daughter gained a lot of confidence and satisfaction from this experience, not to mention a great boost of motivation resulting from working with an Olympian.” – Maciej Zadlo in Pleasant Prairie, WI